krishnaura45/NeuroLoad/README.md

-# NeuroLoad : Mental Workload Assessment using Galvanic Skin Response signals
+# Neuro Load : Mental Workload Assessment using Galvanic Skin Response signals

-NeuroLoad is a health concerned research project for effective diagnosis of mental stress levels using Electrodermal activity (GSR).
+Neuro Load is a health concerned research project for effective diagnosis of mental stress levels using Electrodermal activity (GSR).
 It involves binary classification of mental stress (i.e. stress particularly in mindstorming state).

 ### REFERENCES